 We’ve counseled clients and enacted emergency protocols for ourselves and others through earthquakes, hurricanes, technology crashes, avalanches and more.
 However, in the midst of the coronavirus outbreak, we are adjusting to a new normal in response to a pandemic not on caliber with anything from our lifetimes.

 As communications professionals, we’ve mastered the balance between constant connectivity and information overload.
 Zoom, Go To Meetings and Slack are just a few of our favorite ways to keep in touch.
 We’ve even launched a COVID-19 Slack channel where we share breaking news, industry updates, PR pitfalls and uplifting stories.
-Stay tuned for how we use these resources in our upcoming blog on tips for working from home!
+Check out how we use these resources in our upcoming blog on tips for working from home!

 Communication tips and links